getify/You-Dont-Know-JS/scope-closures/ch6.md

 }
 ```

 This usage pattern is not terribly uncommon, but most feel it signals poor code structure.
-A better approach is to introduce another outer-scoped variable:
+A better approach is to introduce another outer-scoped variable for that purpose:

 ```js
 var lastI;